Charlottesville mayor on Trump: 'Look at the campaign he ran'

-Washington (CNN)Charlottesville mayor Michael Signer said Sunday that President Donald Trump had emboldened organized racists who caused the racially charged violence in his city over the weekend.
+Washington (CNN)Charlottesville Democratic mayor Michael Signer said Sunday that President Donald Trump had emboldened organized racists who caused the racially charged violence in his city over the weekend.

 "Look at the campaign he ran," Signer said on CNN's "State of the Union."